hidekuma/docker-nginx-uwsgi-flask/README.md

 ```bash
 $ docker-compose up -d
 ```
-so you can see the directory ('socket')
+So you can see the directory ('socket').
 Docker make socker directory if doker run

 ## Stop webserver
 ```bash